unidoc/unipdf-examples/templates/README.md

 - [Sample Lab Results](lab-results): showcases the usage of creator templates by creating a sample lab results document.
 - [Sample Medical Bill Document](medical-bill): showcases the usage of creator templates by creating a sample medical bill document.
 - [Sample Rental Agreement](rental-agreement): showcases the usage of creator templates by creating a sample rental agreement.
+- [Sample Medication Schedule Document](medication-schedule-report): showcases the usage of creator templates by creating a sample medication schedule document.